 We have compiled some helpful information, links, and phone numbers regarding hurricane preparedness for people with disabilities.
 Information includes locating special needs shelters; tips for preparing, responding, and recovering from hurricanes; how to track hurricanes; emergency supply information; etc. Find that information here »

-Hurricane Season 2023: June 1st to November 30th
+Hurricane Season: Typically from June 1st to November 30th

 Category 1: Dangerous winds that will produce some property damage.
 Sustained Winds: 74-95 mph